TimSusa/midi-bricks/README.md

 # Midi-Bricks

 MIDI Bricks was invented for usage as interactive MIDI-Controller-Interface or even for Touch-Device purposes.
-We use the native MIDI API which is exposed from chrome browser.
-Please note, that MIDI functionality is not provided on mobile devices.
-In most cases our users provide them selves with some kind of extra Touch Device, which can be wired via USB to your Desktop / Laptop.
+We use the native MIDI API, which is exposed from chrome browser.
+Please note, that because of a sad story MIDI functionality is not provided on mobile devices.
+Therefore, in most cases our users provide them selves with some kind of extra physical Touch Device, which can be wired via USB to your Desktop / Laptop.

 ## Mono Repository
-This is a mono-repository for midi-bricks, its electron app and deployment.
+This is a mono-repository for midi-bricks and its documentation.

 ## Live-Web-Demo
 https://midi-bricks.timsusa.now.sh